mrseanryan/gcal-move-it/README.md

 Usage: gcal_move_it.py move <source month 1..12> [options]

 The options are:
-[-b blacklist - Specify a blacklist to exclude some events] [-d dryrun - Perform a dry run, without actually modifying the calendar] [-h help]
+[-b --blacklist - Specify a blacklist to exclude some events] [-d --dryrun - Perform a dry run, without actually modifying the calendar] [-h --help]
-[-t targetdate - Specify an exact target date (instead of the default which is 'one month later')] [-w whitelist - Specify a whitelist to include only some events]
+[-s --skipMovedRecurring] - Skip events that are recurring but were manually moved [-t --targetdate - Specify an exact target date (instead of the default which is 'one month later')] [-w --whitelist - Specify a whitelist to include only some events]

 Examples:
 gcal_move_it.py clean 1